 A lone man sat on a hill looking over the turbulent river that toiled down below him.
-He took long, slow, drags on his cigarette.
-His hands almost locked into position from the years he has spent smoking.
-Scars covered his hands and arms, with an absent mind he picked at the fresh scabs as he watched torn up trees smash their way through the river.
+He took a long, slow drag on his cigarette.
+His hands are almost locked into position from the years he has spent smoking.
+Scars covered his hands and arms; he picked at the fresh scabs with an absent mind as he watched torn-up trees smash their way through the river.
 They splintered and broke apart as the brown torrent swept through the valley below him.
 His dark, stained, and tattered clothes blew gently in the wind.
-The soil beneath his feet slowly slipped away as he put more pressure onto them.
+The soil beneath his feet slowly slipped away as he put more pressure on them.

 “Well.”
 He said as the ground beneath his feet slipped away, lying his legs flat.

 “I suppose I better move on.”
 He continued as he slid his heels into the ground, pushing himself to a stand.
 His hands were covered with mud and small chunks of grass.

 Brushing off the worst of it, he slid and stepped his way down the hill, following the flow of the river.
 Keeping a wide distance, he stayed back from the water that overflowed over the sides, carving a path into the landscape beside it.
 He trudged slowly through the mud, chaining the cigarettes from his seemingly endless supply that came from the large pocket on his well-worn coat.

 “Ah, there she is.”
 He chuckled as he glanced back to the loud cacophony behind him.

 A large tin shed made its way through the overflowing river, breaking into smaller parts as it passed the man.
 Its metal slammed against itself, tearing, and screaming as it was swept out of sight.
 The man grinned as he lit another cigarette, smiling through the pain.
 His left hand pressed against his lips while his right pulled a wallet from his pocket.
 Flicking through the paper money he had available, he scowled.